zeruhur/loner/en/wip/dungeoneer.md

 ## Adventure Tables

+**Rolling a d12 with two d6**: To simulate a d12, designate one die as the "result die" and the other as the "control die."
+Roll both dice.
+If the control die rolls 1–3, the result is the value on the result die (1–6).
+If the control die rolls 4–6, add 6 to the value on the result die (7–12).
+Use this method for tables requiring a d12.

 ### Stress Tags

 |     | 1                | 2                | 3                | 4                | 5                | 6                |